sg-hk/ccq/README.md

 #### Notes

 I find ccq works very well with (n)vim; asciinema doesn't capture the screen well within the editor, so I haven't shown it in the demo.
 You can try yourself with the nvim keybinding below.
-Select a Chinese word, then hit leader + a.
+Select a Chinese word, yank it to clipboard, then hit leader + a.

 ```lua
 function SendClipboardToCmd()